pcda17/pcda17.github.io/week-03.md

 #### Sorting a Table by Column

 We can sort a table based on the values in a given column with the `sorted` function and and the `itemgetter` tool, which we use to specify the column we’re sorting by.
-The following sorts the table `art_1960s` by artist name.
+The following sorts the table `art_1960s` by artist name (i.e., index `1` in each row).

 ```python3
 from operator import itemgetter
 art_1960s_sorted = sorted(art_1960s, key = itemgetter(1))
 ```

 Since each row is so long, let’s just look at our sorted set of authors.
-The following notation returns a list of  each row’s “Artist” cell, located at index 1.
+The following notation returns a list of  each row’s “Artist” cell, located at index `1`.

 ```python3
 [row[1] for row in art_1960s_sorted]
 ```

 ![](week/3/Image-4.png)

 Let's look at the most common nationalities in our table of 1960s artworks.
 Here we’re once again using the `Counter` constructor from the `collections` package.